material-components/material-components-web/docs/docsite-index.md

 4.  {: .step-list-item } ### Add scripts and instantiate components

-    Next, import the ES2015 file for `@material/ripple` into your application, and initialize an `MDCRipple` with a DOM element:
+    Next, import the ES Module file for `@material/ripple` into your application, and initialize an `MDCRipple` with a DOM element:

     ```js
     import {MDCRipple} from '@material/ripple';